awsdocs/aws-encryption-sdk-docs/doc_source/faq.md

 + Whether additional authenticated data \(AAD\) is provided, and the length of that AAD
 + The number and type of master key providers
 + The frame size \(when [framed data](message-format.md#body-framing) is used\) When you use the AWS Encryption SDK with its default configuration, with one CMK in AWS KMS as the master key, with no AAD, and encrypt nonframed data, the overhead is approximately 600 bytes\.
 In general, you can reasonably assume that the AWS Encryption SDK adds overhead of 1 KB or less, not including the provided AAD\.
-For more information, see [AWS Encryption SDK Message Format Reference](message-format.md)\.
+For more information, see [AWS Encryption SDK message format reference](message-format.md)\.

 **Can I use my own master key provider?**  <a name="own-provider"></a>
 Yes\.
 The implementation details vary depending on which of the [supported programming languages](programming-languages.md) you use\.
 However, all supported languages allow you to define custom [cryptographic materials managers \(CMMs\)](concepts.md#crypt-materials-manager), master key providers, keyrings, master keys, and wrapping keys\.